MaximeL/web/README.md

   * Update shared users of a pedal

 #### Ressources
-The ressources are musics for testings pedals if you don't have a guitar near by.
+The resources are musics for testing pedals if you don't have a guitar near by.

 ### Setup